Hello, I'm Samuel Cerezo

 An Efficient Closed-Form Solution to Full Visual-Inertial State Initialization

-Samuel Cerezo, Hun Lee Seong, Javier Civera
+Samuel Cerezo, Seong Hun Lee, Javier Civera

-Submitted to RA-L, 2025 New
+Submitted to IEEE RA-L, 2025

 A new analytical solution that is easy to implement and robust at initialization, thanks to the small-rotation and constant-velocity approximations, which simplify the problem while preserving the essential coupling between motion and inertial measurements.